RichTillis/gatsby-richtillis-portfolio/src/pages/index.md

 heading: Recent Projects
 subheading: A fullstack developer
 mainpitch:
-  avatar: /img/headshot.jpg
   title: Hello World!
   description: >
     I'm a fullstack developer with over 10 years professional experience developing software.
 I hold a Master's degree in Software Engineering from Arizona State University.
 My roots are in enterprise-level Java application development.
 I see myself more as a generalist than a specialist in one technology/ framework.
 I'm experienced & comfortable with many current frontend, middleware, and backend technologies.
 Check out more about me in my the About Me page.
 description: >-
   I'm like so many other developers and love learning new (to me) technologies.
   Here's some of the stuff unrelated to my day-to-day development that I've been building lately.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/rsl.png
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
 Check our post or contact us directly for current availability.
-    - image: /img/coffee-gear.png
+    - image: /img/GSD_logo.png
       text: >
         We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
 No matter if you roast your